 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-In addition to a massive bonus, the Amex Platinum comes with a ton of perks, including first-class benefits like airport lounge access (including the incredible Centurion Lounges), travel credits and complimentary hotel elite status.
+In addition to a massive bonus, the Amex Platinum comes with a ton of perks, including top-tier benefits like airport lounge access (including the incredible Centurion Lounges), airline fee credits and complimentary hotel elite status.

 Let’s dive into the Amex Platinum’s features and see and why savvy travelers keep this card in their wallet despite the high annual fee.